Are you suffering from an injury, or were you diagnosed with a severe health condition that has made it unlikely you will return to work?

 TPD claims can get rejected for various reasons, such as insufficient evidence, conflicting opinions, policy exclusions, pre-existing conditions, etc.

-If this happens, don’t give up hope.
-We are experts at turning around complex TPD claims.
+If this happens, do not give up hope.
+We are experts at turning around complex TPD claims into favorable decisions.
 Our expertise allows us to understand the intricacies of your TPD policy and see exactly what the insurer is taking issue with.

-If we believe it is a misunderstanding on their part, we are able to reposition our evidence to ensure that the insurer or super fund can see the angle we are coming from.
+If we believe it is a misunderstanding on their part, we can reposition our evidence to ensure that the insurer or super fund can see the angle we are coming from.